czukowski/kostache-form-helper/README.md

 		}
 	}

-In your view template you just mark place, where a field should appear with a partial:
+In your view template you just mark places, where fields should appear with a partial:

 	<form action="" class="cmxform" method="post" enctype="application/x-www-form-urlencoded">
 		<fieldset>